 What are the Different Types of Circuit Breakers?

-Though we have different types of circuit breakers, they all protect electrical devices.
+Though we have different types of circuit breakers, they all protect electrical devices and equipment.

 Circuit breakers protect electrical equipment from short circuits, over-currents, fire outbreaks, electric shocks and ground faults.

-It is a must-have receptacle for every homeowner as required by the National Electrical Code.
+It is a must-have device for every homeowner as required by the National Electrical Code.

 Circuit breakers come in varying sizes and models, ranging from the low voltage interrupters used in homes to high voltage breakers used in substations.
 But they do the same work, which is over-current protection.